priyankaa-m001/my-portfolio-website/README.md

 [streamlit]

 ## 👩‍💻 About
 Hi, I'm Priyanka Mhaske — a Frontend Developer based in Nashik, India.
-I hold a BCA and work with HTML, CSS, JavaScript, PHP, and MySQL, with growing experience in AI integration using Python and LLM APIs (Groq, OpenAI).
+I hold a BBA(CA) and work with HTML, CSS, JavaScript, PHP, and MySQL, with growing experience in AI integration using Python and LLM APIs (Groq, OpenAI).

 ## 🛠️ Built With
 - HTML5